Iconic Foods of Canada: New Brunswick

 Brown bread probably dates back to when Irish households would make bread out of leftover porridge and molasses.
 The latter was a cheap and available sweetener on the east coast.
 Crosby’s Molasses is based out of Saint John and has been around since 1879.
 Check out the recipe for brown bread on their web site.

 Founded in 1873, Ganong is Canada’s oldest independently owned candy company.
 Based in St. Stephen, “Canada’s Chocolate Town”, Ganong is responsible for those uniquely Canadian chicken bones (hard pink cinnamon candies with semi-sweet chocolate centres) found at a grandmother’s house near you!

 On fishing trips with his chocolatier, Arthur Ganong realized that by wrapping his chocolate bars with cellophane they wouldn’t melt all over his pockets.
 This inspired Ganong, in 1898, to start selling the first individually wrapped 5 cent chocolate bars.
 Their longest-lasting chocolate bar, the Pal-o-Mine, is still kickin’ around from 1920.

 If you visit St. Stephen, make sure to check out the Ganong Chocolatier Shop, where you can try old-fashioned chocolate varieties that have been made for over half a century.
-There is also a Chocolate Museum and Chocolate Festival (Aug 5-12th, 2017).
+There is also a Chocolate Museum.

 Did you Know?